“I must be willing to give up what I am in order to become what I will be.”

-That reason will not motivate him to exercise when he feels too lazy to go to the gym or eat healthy foods when there are other tempting options.
+That basis will not motivate him to exercise when he feels too lazy to go to the gym or eat healthy foods when there are other tempting options.

-Joe’s purpose for losing weight is to increase his life’s longevity and to have more energy.
+Joe’s purpose for losing weight is to increase his longevity and to have more energy.

-Do you think he will skip a workout even though he feels lazy?
+Do you think he will skip a workout even though he feels tired?

-Will he give into instant gratification by eating unhealthy food instead of fueling his body with nutrient-dense food?
+Will he give into instant gratification by eating unhealthy choices instead of fueling his body with nutrient-dense food?

-If your “why” is strong, then you can overcome any challenges that life throws at you.
+If your “why” is strong, you can overcome any challenges life throws at you.

 The Golden Circle

 In his book Start With Why, Simon Sinek’s discussed The Golden Circle.
 Just like your brain, The Golden Circle has three layers.